tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 **Email Format:**

 * Keep it casual -- no "To Whom It May Concern"
+* ...But not *too* casual
 * Draw a connection between you and the person on the receiving end -- why did you pick that person to reach out to?
-* Don't tell your life stroy.
+* Don't tell your life story.
 That can come when you actually meet the person.
 Keep it short, sweet, and to the point
 * Utilize the subject line

 **Email Purpose:**

 What do you want to talk about?
 Go back to your highest priorities listed above.

+With mentors:

+* Set expectations for the initial meeting.
+Your relationship will grow from there

 When you're ready to apply this to industry contacts, you may also consider: